Bagpuss: Format

 After Emily departs, Bagpuss wakes up.
 The programme shifts from sepia to colour stop motion film and various toys in the shop come to life.

-After being introduced by the narrator, the toys discuss what the new object is; one of them tells a story related to the object (sometimes shown in an animated thought bubble over Bagpuss's head), often with a song, accompanied by Gabriel on the banjo (which often sounded a lot more like a guitar) and then the mice, singing in high-pitched squeaky harmony to the tune of Sumer Is Icumen In as they work, mending the broken object.
-There is much banter between the characters, with the pompous Yaffle constantly finding fault with the playful mice: his complaint, 'Those mice are never serious!' becomes his main catchphrase.
-However, peace is always restored by the end of the episode, usually thanks to the timely intervention of Bagpuss, Gabriel or Madeleine.
+After being introduced by the narrator, the toys discuss what the new object is; one of them tells a story related to the object (sometimes shown in an animated thought bubble over Bagpuss's head), often with a song, accompanied by Gabriel on the banjo (which often sounded a lot more like a guitar) and then the mice, singing in high-pitched squeaky harmony to the tune of Sumer is icumen in as they work, mending the broken object.
+There is much banter between the characters, with the pompous Yaffle constantly finding fault with the playful mice: his complaint, "Those mice are never serious!", becomes his main catchphrase.
+Peace is always restored by the end of the episode, however, usually thanks to the timely intervention of Bagpuss, Gabriel or Madeleine.
 The newly mended object is then placed in the shop window, so that its owner might see it as they pass and come in to collect it.
 Bagpuss yawns and goes to sleep, and the colour fades to sepia and the other toys freeze in place as the narrator says the following:

 And so their work was done.